Using Istio to Improve End-to-End Security

 Stability of the service identity for dynamically placed and auto-scaled workloads

 Service-to-service communication is tunneled through high performance client side and server side Envoy proxies.
 The communication between the proxies is secured using mutual TLS.
 The benefit of using mutual TLS is that the service identity is not expressed as a bearer token that can be stolen or replayed from another source.
-Istio Auth also introduces the concept of Secure Naming to protect from a server spoofing attacks - the client side proxy verifies that the authenticated server’s service account is allowed to run the named service.
+Istio authentication also introduces the concept of Secure Naming to protect from a server spoofing attacks - the client side proxy verifies that the authenticated server’s service account is allowed to run the named service.

-Key Management and Distribution
+Key management and distribution

 Generates a key and certificate pair for each service account.